Taiko2k/Tauon/CONTRIBUTING.md

  - What method did you use to install Tauon?
     - Flatpak?
 Snap?
 AUR?
 Other/Manual?
  - What version number is shown under MENU > Settings... > About
- - For audio/transition related issues, what backend do you have selected under MENU > Settings... > About.
+ - For audio/transition related issues, what backend do you have selected under MENU > Settings... > Audio.
 Does the issue happen on both backends?
 Are you playing local files, or files from a particuar network server?
  - For crashes, it would be most helpful if you could replicate the crash and capture the error from terminal output.
     - To run manually for AUR install: `tauon`.
 For Flatpak: `flatpak run com.github.taiko2k.tauonmb`